Setting for Four

 Add a console table to the back of the sofa

-If there is room available, add a console table to the back of the sofa to help separate it from the entryway zone.
+If there is room available, add a console table to the back of your sofa (or 2 chairs) to help separate it from the entryway zone.

 This will help define the entryway from the living room and make your home look cohesive and pulled together.

-All of these design ideas will separate the living room from the entrance!
+All of these clever design ideas will separate the living room from the entrance!

 So you can welcome guests and family in style and add function to your home!